inesp/inesp.github.io/_posts/2025-01-03-global-context-request-id.md

 ## Level 2: Multi-threading apps can use `threading.local()`

-Pyhon's module `threading` handles all sorts of threading-related stuff.
+Python's module `threading` handles all sorts of threading-related stuff.
 One of those things is handling data that is only visible to the current thread.
 That's exactly what we are after.

 > Thread-local objects support the management of thread-local data.
 > If you have data that you want to be local to a thread, simply create